Thalapathi (soundtrack)

 Thalapathi is the soundtrack album composed by Ilaiyaraaja, with lyrics written by Vaali, for 1991 Indian Tamil-language film of the same name which was written and directed by Mani Ratnam, and produced by G. Venkateswaran.
-The film stars Rajinikanth and Mammootty with Arvind Swamy in his feature-film debut, Jaishankar, Amrish Puri, Srividya, Bhanupriya, Shobana and Geetha in supporting roles.
+The film stars Rajinikanth and Mammootty with Arvind Swamy in his feature-film debut.
 It was the last collaboration between Ilaiyaraaja, Vaali and Ratnam as the latter had associated with A. R. Rahman and Vairamuthu for all of his projects, beginning with Roja (1992), which marked Rahman's debut.

 Development

 According to cinematographer Santosh Sivan, Ilaiyaraaja finished composing the entire soundtrack in "half a day".
 This is the first film for which Ratnam chose to use stereophonic music.
 The first song to be composed for the film was "Chinna Thayaval", although Ilaiyaraaja had given the tune of "Putham Puthu Poo" to Ratnam much earlier.
 "Chinna Thayaval" is set in Charukesi, a Carnatic raga, and "Putham Puthu Poo" is set in Hamsanandi.
-The recording of "Sundari Kannal", which is set in Kalyani, took place in Mumbai (then known as Bombay) with R. D. Burman's orchestra.The picturization of the song was heavily inspired from the book Ponniyin Selvan written by Kalki Krishnamurthy.
-This information was revealed by Mani Ratnam in his book "Conversation With Mani Ratnam" written by Baradwaj Rangan.
-"Rakkamma Kaiya Thattu" was conceived and composed to introduce the character Subbulaxmi onscreen.
+The recording of "Sundari Kannal", which is set in Kalyani, took place in Mumbai (then known as Bombay) with R. D. Burman's orchestra.
+The picturisation of the song was heavily inspired from the book Ponniyin Selvan written by Kalki Krishnamurthy.
+The song "Rakkamma Kaiya Thattu" was conceived and composed to introduce the character Subbulaxmi onscreen.
 It is set in Abheri, and at the insistence of Ratnam, Vaali incorporated the devotional song "Kunitha Puruvamum" into this.
 "Yamunai Aatrile" is set in Yamunakalyani.
 The Bhogi-themed "Margazhithan" was inspired by Tamil folk music.
 The film's audio rights were sold to Lahari Music for ₹7.2 million, then a record price.